 - Oral corticosteroids

 These medications are taken every day, even if void of symptoms.
-A good thing about these medicines is that they reduce airway inflammation and then improve asthma control through time.
+A good thing about these medicines is that they reduce airway inflammation and then improve asthma control over time.

 This is one of the features in CareClinic which sends reminders on the exact time to take the prescribed medications.
 Inhaling on time definitely prevents asthma attacks which are a hindrance to everyday activities.

 Take medications the right way

 If you already have the asthma tracker app for your Google Android or iPhone (iOS device), rest assured that if you happen to forget or don’t know how to properly use your inhaler, there are instructional videos available.

 Aside from saving the patient’s health records in the app, videos are also available and will pop up once the reminder goes off.
 According to research, 70% of asthma patients do not receive the full dose of their medications.

 The prescribed medicine never reaches the patient’s lungs due to improper way of using the inhaler.
 That’s why with the help of this app, patients will be able to correctly use their inhalers every time.

 When using the rescue inhaler, you must take a slow breath in, while simultaneously squeezing the inhaler to get that specific dose.
-Breath is then held for several seconds.
+The breath is then held for several seconds.
 Inhaling the right way will help get the medicine into the lungs instead of just at the back of your mouth.